DECENTfoundation/DECENT-Network/README.md

     cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ~/dev/DECENT-Network
     cmake --build . --target all -- -j -l 3.0
     cmake --build . --target install

-> Note for MacOS, if you want to use OpenSSL 1.1 you have to add `-DCMAKE_PREFIX_PATH=/usr/local/opt/openssl@1.1` to the `cmake` command line during the initial configuration.

 > Note that, in case of "Unix Makefiles" CMake generator, the last two commands are equivalent to:
 >